Cleanshooter/hyperledger-pi-composer/README.md

 # My personal notes after working with this
 ## Quick start
-With at prerequisites installed and docker images in place run:
+With all prerequisites installed and docker images in place run:
 `docker node ls` to see that all nodes in swarm is up and running.
 `docker network create -d overlay --attachable hyperledger-fabric ` to create overlay network if not already present.

-Check that hostnames and volume paths to git directory is correct in `docker-compose-cli.yaml`, currently set to `/home/pi/hlf_multihost/hyperledger-pi-composer/`.
+Check that hostnames and volume paths to git directory is correct in `docker-compose-cli.yaml`.
+Volume paths to git directory is currently set to `/home/pi/hlf_multihost/hyperledger-pi-composer/`.

 To run do `docker stack deploy --compose-file docker-compose-cli.yaml HLFv1_RPiDS && docker ps` on master to start up the nodes.